 If you’re the eldest child, you’re probably a responsible person.
-You like taking care of others, stick to the rules and strive for perfection.
-Your perfect partner might well be a youngest child – because opposites attract.
+You like taking care of others, stick to the rules, and strive for perfection.
+Your perfect partner might well be the youngest child – because opposites attract.

 Looking at the pictures in your photo album, you probably see two radiant young people with their little prince or princess.
 You were the first child, so your parents didn’t have any parenting experience yet.
 There are probably more pictures in your album than in your siblings’ albums.
 During the first years of your life, your parents focused completely on you, and they probably conversed the most with you: simply because there was no competition of other children.
 You were cherished.

 The fact that your parents were inexperienced, has its downside, too.
-According to Linda Blair, British psychologist and author of ‘Birth Order’, says eldest children often feel their parents’ nervousness.
+According to Linda Blair, British psychologist and author of “Birth Order”, says the eldest child often feels their parents’ nervousness.
 In their first years –depending on how old you were when your sibling was born- you were probably mainly around older people.
 You compared yourself to them, causing you to set high standards for yourself and longing for other people’s approval.

 Typical eldest child features: